nventive/HttpClientUtilities/README.md

 - Automatic retries, with a [jittered sleep strategy](https://github.com/App-vNext/Polly/wiki/Retry-with-jitter)
 - Circuit breaker
 - The possibility to restrict the number of requests issued in parallel
-- The possibility to add a default `Authorization` header (useful for static API authentication mechanisms)
+- The possibility to configure default headers
+- Sensible default for User-Agent if not configured

 To use this feature: